rgbyang/RAG/README.md

 ## Overview

-- A basic LLM application as knowledge base.
-To help you to understand the basic workflow and funcitons.
+- A basic LLM (Large Language Model) application as knowledge base.
+To help you to understand the basic workflow and funcitons of this type application of LLM.
 - You can have the LLM answer your questions from the context you provide.
-- Main steps: vectorization (embedding), RAG.
+- Main steps: vectorization (embedding), RAG (Retrieval-augmented Generation).

 ## Environment